 - Strip the Bed – The first step is to remove all the sheets and pillows from the bed.

 - Position the Topper – Position the topper so that it is aligned with the mattress.
 The proper placement is imperative to ensure the topper doesn’t slide off.

 - Add a Mattress Protector – This step is optional, but preferable.
 Add a mattress protector cover to protect the mattress from bugs, spills, and any other mishap.

 - Put on a Fitted Sheet – Put on the fitted sheet.
-Make sure the sheet is deep enough to hold both the mattress and topper.
+Ensure the sheet is deep enough to hold the mattress and topper.

 - Put on a Flat Sheet – Drape your flat sheet, and put on the pillows and any other accessories you have.